 Unfortunately, it was too late for us to make plans to go camping for Labor Day, so we checked athletic schedules and did the next best thing: we planned a short weekend trip to Sea Rim State Park for the weekend after Labor Day.

 We needed it.
 Despite the shorter week due to Labor Day, I felt like I personally had squeezed two weeks into one.
 Meet the Teacher and faculty meeting in addition to wrapping up two units convinced me that we had made the right decision to get away for the weekend.
-Even the above-average temperatures creeping close to 100 degrees wasn’t enough to scare me away.
+Even the above-average temperature creeping close to 100 degrees wasn’t enough to scare me away.
 Our family needed some quality time together before we were completely in the thick of both sports and school.

 I left as soon as possible on Friday afternoon, picked up the kids, and we rushed home to help Jeff finish loading up the camper.
 We knew there was no way we would beat the traffic heading east on I10, but we did our best.